This is the third post in a four part series. Part 1. Part 2. Part 4.

 After I analyze GSB's PowerPoint question, I conclude with some specific suggestions for how to brainstorm for your answer.

-press releases and otherwise making it appear that this totally new, as I will discuss below, I think this is only partially the case.
+While Chicago GSB has proven itself to have an absolutely brilliant PR strategy by issuing press releases and otherwise making it appear that this totally new, as I will discuss below, I think this is only partially the case.
 Certainly Chicago is the first school to require a PowerPoint as a part of the application, but it is not the first to allow the use of one as part of the process.

-3. We have asked for a great deal of information throughout this application.
+Question Three (taken from the online application, you can find the web version here, but the online application version is more clear regarding the length of the notes):3.
+We have asked for a great deal of information throughout this application.
 In this portion of the application, we invite you tell us about yourself using a non-traditional application format--a PowerPoint presentation.
 In four slides or less, please provide readers with content that captures who you are.

 [PLUS] PowerPoint Notes (200 words maximum)

-on the web as part of the question and in an expanded version in the online application form.
+Next here is the advice that Chicago provides on the web as part of the question and in an expanded version in the online application form.
 I have used the application version (you must register as an applicant to access it):Essay Three One of our students summed up the rationale behind this portion of the application with the following feedback: “In today's business world, written communication is often limited to short e-mails and PowerPoint presentations, so the new question provides us with an opportunity to judge the applicants' presentation skills and their ability to express essential ideas.
 In addition, when we read text, different readers may have different perceptions of what the key points are, and the power point format helps the applicants overcome these differences because they have an opportunity to spell out the main ideas.”
 Given this is a new section, and there are varying degrees of comfort and experience using PowerPoint we have set forth the following guidelines for you to consider when creating you presentation.

-1. The content is completely up to you.
+PowerPoint Guidelines1.
+The content is completely up to you.
 There is no right or wrong approach to the way you construct your slides or answer this question.

 2. There is a strict maximum of 4 slides, though you can provide fewer than 4 if you choose.